OlinDSA2025/olindsa2025.github.io/assignments/assignment_07.md

 Your associative array should use separate chaining and the division-based method for hashing (consider using this resource [to determine primes to use in your hashing function](https://planetmath.org/goodhashtableprimes)).
 Your code should handle rehashing as the number of elements stored in your associative array grows.

+You will almost certainly need to create additional classes and/or functions to implement the associative array (don't assume that the list of functions above is sufficient).

 Make sure your code is documented and has sufficient unit tests (the specific number and nature of the unit tests is up to you).

 ## Solving Problems with Hashing

 Choose a problem to solve with hashing.
 Here are some suggestions.
+(Note: you will also do a very brief writeup on your results from this, so make sure to look in the deliverables section for this).

 ### Lempel-Ziv